Anuncio

 Últimas Actualizaciones

-Saudi Arabia’s trade surplus slumped to SAR 15.3 billion in December 2024, down from SAR 34.8 billion in the same month last year, due to a surge in imports.
-Exports dropped by 2.8% year-on-year to SAR 94.3 billion, mainly due to a 10.0% decline in oil exports, which accounted for 68.8% of total exports.
-China remained the top destination for Saudi exports, representing 13.0% of the total, followed by South Korea (10.4%) and Japan (10.3%).
-Meanwhile, imports soared by 27.1% to an eight-year high of SAR 79.0 billion, boosted by a jump in purchases of machinery, electrical equipment & parts (44.0%), which constituted 25.5% of total imports, and transportation equipment & parts (8.4%), which represented 14.8% of total imports.
-Among the major suppliers, China also held the largest share of imports at 23.5%, followed by the US (9.1%) and the UAE (5.4%).
-For the full year, the trade surplus narrowed sharply to SAR 275 billion from SAR 424 billion in 2023.
+Saudi Arabia’s trade surplus widened to SAR 30.6 billion in February 2025, up from SAR 29.4 billion in the same month last year.
+It marked the largest trade surplus since April 2024, as exports fell less than imports.
+Exports dropped 2.6% yoy to a three-month low of SAR 93.7 billion, due to a 7.9% decline in oil exports, which accounted for 72.1% of total exports.
+Meanwhile, non-oil exports grew by 14.3%.
+China remained the top destination for Saudi exports, representing 16.2% of the total, followed by South Korea (10.1%) and the UAE (9.8%).
+Meanwhile, imports shrank by 5.6% to a 14-month low of SAR 63.2 billion, weighed by a decline in purchases of machinery, electrical equipment, and parts (-0.7%), which constituted 23.5% of total imports.
+By contrast, transportation equipment and parts imports surged by 24.3%, which represented 15.4% of total imports.
+Among the major suppliers, China also kept the largest share of imports at 24.1%, followed by the US (7.3%) and India (6.7%).

 Historia de Balanza Comercial en Arabia Saudí